Skip to main content

 Our Founder – Peter Swain OBE 1945 – 2021

-Photography at Living Options, Exeter. to Guy Newman/ COR Communications
+Photography at Living Options, Exeter. to Guy Newman/ KOR Communications

 Peter was injured in a gymnastics accident in 1965.
 He had a BA(hons) and Law Society Part I qualification.